-Condition 2: Prohibits the unloading/dumping of transfer trailer loads from all Republic transfer stations and from all third parties, including the City of Los Angeles Bureau of Sanitation, from occurring any earlier than 9:00 AM during weekdays and Saturdays.

-Effective December 19, 2016, all Republic Services, City of Los Angeles and other third-party transfer trailers were prohibited from coming to the landfill before 9:00 AM weekdays and Saturdays.
-This condition has been adhered to since December 19, 2016.

-Condition 2.a: Requires Republic Services to provide funding for an independent third party odor monitor at and near Van Gogh Charter School during the hours of 6:00 AM to 9:00 AM.
-This third party monitor reports directly to the District.

-SCAQMD made the decision to solicit a contractor directly to provide the services for this condition.
+- Condition 2: Prohibits the unloading/dumping of transfer trailer loads from all Republic transfer stations and from all third parties, including the City of Los Angeles Bureau of Sanitation, from occurring any earlier than 9:00 AM during weekdays and Saturdays. - Status: Effective December 19, 2016, all Republic Services, City of Los Angeles and other third-party transfer trailers were prohibited from coming to the landfill before 9:00 AM weekdays and Saturdays.
+This condition has been adhered to since December 19, 2016. - Condition 2.a: Requires Republic Services to provide funding for an independent third party odor monitor at and near Van Gogh Charter School during the hours of 6:00 AM to 9:00 AM.
+This third party monitor reports directly to the District. - Status: SCAQMD made the decision to solicit a contractor directly to provide the services for this condition.
 A contractor was hired by SCAQMD and the independent third party monitored for odor near Van Gogh Charter School.
-Republic Services personnel did not have any interaction with the independent third party monitors.
-SCAQMD has not released the report or findings of the third party monitor.

-Condition 3: Requires the implementation of the Food Waste Diversion Program proposed by Republic Services for the purposes of increasing the diversion of Food Waste and organic materials from disposal at Sunshine Canyon Landfill.
-In addition, the Food Recovery Program proposed by Republic Services will be implemented.

-Status: Status reports for the Food Waste and Organics Diversion Program for the fourth quarter of 2017 and first quarter of 2018 were submitted to SCAQMD on January 15, 2018 and April 15, 2018, respectively.
-Key components of the reports include:

-(1) Food Recovery - Food Finders

-In Q4 2017, the following activites were conducted:
+Republic Services personnel did not have any interaction with the independent third party monitors. - Condition 3: Requires the implementation of the Food Waste Diversion Program proposed by Republic Services for the purposes of increasing the diversion of Food Waste and organic materials from disposal at Sunshine Canyon Landfill.
+In addition, the Food Recovery Program proposed by Republic Services will be implemented. - Status: Status reports for the Food Waste and Organics Diversion Program for the fourth quarter of 2017 and first quarter of 2018 were submitted to SCAQMD on January 15, 2018 and April 15, 2018, respectively.
+Key components of the reports include: - (1) Food Recovery Food Finders - In Q2 2018, the following activities were conducted:

-- Additional marketing outreach efforts included a postcard mailing to 9,627 accounts; - Working with jurisdictional staff to develop AB 1826 enforcement message; - Working with a team of 60 zero-waste representatives to onboard City of Los Angeles food waste generators on an organics collection or food recovery program; and - Through the partnerships between Republic Services, The St. Francis Center, Food Finders, and World Harvest, 72 tons of edible surplus food was recovered and diverted from Sunshine Canyon Landfill.
+- Additional marketing outreach efforts included a postcard mailing to 6,376 accounts; - Working with jurisdictional staff to develop AB 1826 enforcement message; - Working with a team of 60 zero-waste representatives to onboard City of Los Angeles food waste generators on an organics collection or food recovery program; and - Through the partnerships between Republic Services, The St. Francis Center, Food Finders, and World Harvest, 87 tons of edible surplus food was recovered and diverted from Sunshine Canyon Landfill.
+Which translates to 145,124 meals utilizing the USDA poundsto-meals conversion.

-In Q1 2018, the following activities were conducted:
+In Q3 2018, the following activities were conducted:

-- Additional marketing efforts included community newsletters & driver bin tags; - Onboarded new customers onto a compost program, and analyzed trends in food waste generation; - Through the partnerships between Republic Services, The St. Francis Center, Food Finders, and World Harvest, 91 tons of edible surplus food was recovered and diverted from Sunshine Canyon Landfill.

-(2) Transfer Station Transload
+- Additional marketing efforts included community newsletters & driver bin tags; - On boarded new customers onto a compost program, and analyzed trends in food waste generation; - Through the partnerships between Republic Services, The St. Francis Center, Food Finders, and World Harvest, 112 tons of edible surplus food was recovered and diverted from Sunshine Canyon Landfill.
+Which translates to 186,569 meals utilizing the USDA poundsto-meals conversion. - (2) Transfer Station Transload - During 2Q2018, 1,497 tons of organic waste was diverted from Sunshine Canyon Landfill through the program implemented at the Falcon and Innovation Transfer Stations (Innovative); - During 3Q2018, 289 tons of organic waste was diverted from Sunshine Canyon Landfill through the program at Innovation.

-- During 4Q2107, 620 tons of organic waste was diverted from Sunshine Canyon Landfill through the program implemented at Innovation Transfer Station (Innovative); - During 1Q2018, 558 tons of organic waste was diverted from Sunshine Canyon Landfill through the program at Innovation. - A total of 2,562 tons of organic waste has been diverted since the program implementation.

-(3) Agromin OC Chino Organics Recycling
+- Over 4,300 tons of organic waste has been diverted since the program implementation. - (3) Agromin OC Chino Organics Recycling